- Go and Do

 That’s going to be ten or twelve years of your life just learning to get to the point where you can actually communicate the gospel.
 It takes time.
 And so that’s why short-term [missions work] can have a really good contribution, but it’s not going to finish the job.There may be a long-term investment if some of those come back and become part of the long-term team.
 But if we’re thinking of, let’s say, an unreached people in Chad on the edge of the Sahara.
 If you’re going to reach that people, you have to learn French first, that’s the government language.
 Then you have to learn Arabic, because that’s the market language, that’s how you buy bananas.
 And then you’ve got to learn a local language, the heart language, before you can even begin to communicate the gospel in a meaningful way.

-What part does raising up local ministers or nationals to do evangelization work in the future of global missions?
+With respect to evangelism work in particular, what part does raising up local ministers or nationals play in the future of global missions?

 The cruel half truth that floats around the missions world that nationals can do the job better than foreigners.
 And it is absolutely true.
 But in most of the parts of the world that most need the gospel, there are not enough people who know the Lord, who can do the job.